equationalapplications/ViroIgnite/README.md

 The variant arguments are not needed for debug or release.

 You must run ViroReact on a physical device.
 The Android and iOS emulators are not supported.
-See [this](https://docs.viromedia.com/docs/installing-viro-android) for more information.